Jutta Schneider, PT, MSPT - Even though Central PT is now closed, you may still contact Jutta at firstname.lastname@example.org.

 Robin earned a Master of Science Degree in Physical Therapy from USC in 1981.
 Her career has focused on the treatment of clients with spinal pain and disc disorders, headaches, TMJ pain, orthopedic and pre/post surgical conditions, chronic ailments (i.e., arthritis), and sports, occupational, and MVA injuries.
 In addition, as a trained pelvic floor therapist, Robin enjoys helping women with pelvic and perineal pain, abdominal wall pain and dysfuction (i.e., diastasis rectus abdominis), urinary incontinence, pre/postpartum complaints, prolapse, over active bladder, and painful bladder syndrome to recover and improve their quality of life.
 Empowering patients with the knowledge and tools for self-management is a keystone of her treatment philosophy.
 Sessions are tailored toward each client’s activity goals and includes an eclectic approach from over 2,600 hours of postgraduate training emphasizing advanced manual therapy techniques, diagnosis and treatment of movement dysfunction, and Women's Health.
 A typical treatment session includes patient education, manual therapy, therapeutic exercise, and postural and functional / sports specific movement training.

-Robin completed a postgraduate residency program in Proprioceptive Neuromuscular Facilitation (PNF) and earned certifications from the McKenzie Institute in the McKenzie Method of Mechanical Diagnosis and Therapy (MDT) and North American Institute of Manual Therapy (NAIOMT).
+Robin completed a postgraduate residency program in Proprioceptive Neuromuscular Facilitation (PNF) and earned certifications from the McKenzie Institute in the McKenzie Method of Mechanical Diagnosis and Therapy (MDT), North American Institute of Manual Therapy (NAIOMT), and Core Exercise Solutions as a Postpartum Corrective Exercise Specialist.
 She is an APTA Credentialed Clinical Instructor and was an advanced clinical specialist while previously employed at a national company.
 In addition, Robin served as a teaching assistant for Shirley Sahrmann's "Diagnosis and Treatment of Movement Impairment Syndromes," a series of continuing education courses taught by Carrie Hall, PT, and has assisted McKenzie Method training sessions and PNF courses.
 She also developed and taught a Back School program for patients that she presented at an American Back Society annual conference.
 Please follow Robin's blog on PT-related topics such as the McKenzie Method, Manual Therapy, and Inner Core muscle training.

 Outside of the clinic, Robin enjoys spending time with family and friends.
 Favorite activites include taking long walks, gardening, cooking, reading, kayaking, and keeping up with current events.
 She is also an avid sports fan and cheers on the USC Trojans and Seattle sports teams.